+We recorded a tax benefit of \$4.2 million, or an effective tax rate benefit of 5.2%, for the year ended December 31, 2016.
+This tax benefit was primarily attributable to amortization of our acquisition-related deferred tax liability, net income tax benefit from our foreign operations and release of unrecognized tax benefits.
 We recorded a tax benefit of \$1.5 million, or an effective tax rate benefit of 2.6%, for the year ended December 31, 2015.
-This tax benefit was primarily attributable to the amortization of our acquisition-related deferred tax liability, partially offset by net income tax expense from our foreign operations and unrecognized tax benefits.
-We recorded a tax benefit of \$4.9 million for the year ended December 31, 2014, which was primarily attributable to the amortization of our acquisition-related deferred tax liability and net income tax benefit from our foreign operations and release of valuation allowance on California deferred tax assets, as a result of the deferred tax liability related to its acquired intellectual property.
+The tax benefit was principally due to the amortization of our acquisition-related deferred tax liability, partially offset by net income tax expense from our foreign operations and unrecognized tax benefits.